Shimeji mushroom health benefits summary

 Nutritional value of Shimeji mushrooms

 Shimeji mushroom is highly nutritious with desirable taste and offers promising food in improving human health and preventing diseases.
-Nutritional value of Hypsizygus marmoreus mushroom is as follows (2)
+The nutritional value of Hypsizygus marmoreus mushroom is as follows (2)

 |Nutrient||Amount per gram|